mohankumargupta/raspberrypi-ansible/readme.md

 of SD card to enable SSH, and optionally a wpa_supplicant.conf to automatically connect to wifi if running headless, see wpa_supplicant-sample.conf for an example), then setup a  Debian-based (Linux Mint, Ubuntu, Debian) computer with Ansible installed, then run the playbook in this repo, and you end up with a more useable Raspbian install.

+## User configuration files
+hosts: Change IP address of Pi and optionally hostname group_vars/raspberrypis.yml: Lots of stuff like software to install, nodered modules to install, enable camera.

 ## Features

 - Get updates